rueedlinger/machine-learning-snippets/notebooks/supervised/text_classification/text_classification.md

     English sample:
     ------------------
-    when can get anything in it by reaching it out for the sake of such man as He was promise
+    those women they never do anything by halves They are always in earnest She was very pretty exceedingly pretty With
     ------------------